-Overall, more than 8 out of every 10 (81%) civilian women in Kitsap County began prenatal care in the first trimester during 2017, which was higher than the state's rate (76%), but about the same as Kitsap's rate last year (2016, 81%).3 However, the rates of prenatal care initiation differ substantially between women who are low income (as assessed by having a Medicaid-paid delivery) and women of higher income status (defined as having a non-Medicaid paid delivery).
-As shown in Figure 67, the Kitsap rates of first trimester initiation have historically been lower than the statewide rates whether low income or not, though the difference has been even more pronounced among the low-income women.3 Despite these lower rates of care initiation, there have been improvements among the Kitsap County low-income women, with the rate statistically significantly increasing between 2008 and 2017.
-Kitsap's rate for low-income women was higher than the state average in 2016 but is lower again for 2017 births.
-Only 67% of low-income women in Kitsap (about 2 in 3) initiated care during the first trimester in 2017.
-While higher income women in Kitsap County have historically had no statistically significant recent change, as of 2017 there is now a statistically significant decreasing trend among higher income women from 2012 to 2017, reaching 82% in 2017, the lowest percentage since 2009.
+In previous updates, data on prenatal care has been reviewed for civilian residents only, however in this update, data on prenatal care is presented for all Kitsap mothers, including both "military" (those delivering in a federal facility) and civilian.
+Overall, about 8 out of every 10 (80%) women began prenatal care in the first trimester during 2018, which was not statistically significantly lower than the state's rate (81%), and about the same as Kitsap's rate over the last few years (2017 78%, 2016 82%, 2015 80%).3 However, the rates of prenatal care initiation differ substantially between women who are low income (as assessed by having a Medicaidpaid delivery) and women of higher income status (defined as having a delivery paid by some means other than Medicaid).
+As shown in Figure 74, the Kitsap rates of first trimester initiation have historically been lower than the statewide rates for both low-income and higher-income women.3 Despite these lower rates of care initiation, there have been improvements among the Kitsap County low-income women, with Kitsap's rate for low-income women being slightly higher than the state average in 2015 and 2016.
+In 2018, Kitsap's rate for low-income women is not statistically significantly different from the state's rate.
+Only 71% of low-income women in Kitsap (not quite 3 in 4) initiated care during the first trimester in 2018.
+While higher income women in Kitsap County have historically had no statistically significant change in their rate over time, in 2017 and 2018 there is now a statistically significant decreasing trend among higher income women from 2012 to 2018, reaching a low of 82% in 2017, the lowest percentage since 2009.
+The rate for higher-income women improved slightly in 2018 to 83%.

 Self-reported information on starting prenatal care can be biased by memory recall and knowledge of when the second trimester started, however it is very valuable in assessing intent.
 Among female HS/EHS parents surveyed in 2011 and 2013, there was a slight increase in the percentage (76% to 81%) who reported having a baby in the past five years and starting prenatal care in the first trimester.
 In the 2016 parent survey, there were 90 women who had babies within the last 5 years, and of those, 88% reported starting prenatal care in the first trimester.